-Bachelor of Circumpolar Studies courses are transferable to other University of the Arctic member institutions and on a course-bycourse basis to other institutions in Canada, the United States, and in all of the other circumpolar nations.
+Circumpolar Studies Core courses are transferable to other University of the Arctic member institutions and on a course-by-course basis to other institutions in Canada, the United States, and in all of the other circumpolar nations.
 In addition, non-UArctic institutions have accepted these courses for transfer credit.
+For transfer information on a specific Yukon College course, click the check the BC Transfer Options link on the course's information page.
+For additional information, consult a Program Advisor.